-The policies and procedures set forth below are designed to help you develop and implement a shortterm academic study opportunity that will ensure both academic and personal success.
+The policies and procedures set forth below are designed to help you develop and implement a short-term academic study opportunity that will ensure both academic and personal success.
 While intended primarily for international study tours, the guidelines can be adapted to domestic programs, as well, which also required institutional approval.
-Please contact the Office of International Affairs with any questions or concerns.
+Please contact the Office of International Affairs or Global Partnerships with any questions or concerns.

-Dr. Sumie Song Director of Global Education ssong@northpark.edu 773-244-5571
+Dr. Sumie Song

+Director of Global Education ssong@northpark.edu 773-244-5571

+Tessa Zanoni

-Tessa Zanoni Assistant Director tzanoni@northpark.edu 773-244-5553
+Assistant Director tzanoni@northpark.edu 773-244-5553